Chow mein: American Chinese cuisine

-By 1960, Paulucci described in The New York Times that "At Chun King we have turned out a 'stew-type' chow mein.
-I'd guess this type has been around for thirty - maybe forty - years.
-To make it, all the meat, seasonings and vegetables are dumped into a kettle and stewed for hours - until everything is cooked."
+By 1960, Paulucci told The New York Times that "At Chun King we have turned out a 'stew-type' chow mein.
+I'd guess this type has been around for thirty—maybe forty—years.
+To make it, all the meat, seasonings and vegetables are dumped into a kettle and stewed for hours—until everything is cooked."

-Outside of Chinese restaurants, what is labeled as chow mein is actually a chop suey-like stew that has very little resemblance to actual chow mein.
-As an example the official U.S. military recipe (which is employed by cooking facilities of all four American military services) does not include noodles and has instructions to serve the dish over steamed rice and can serve 100 persons per batch.
+Outside of Chinese restaurants, what is labeled as chow mein is frequently a chop suey-like stew that has little resemblance to actual chow mein.
+For example, the official U.S. military recipe (employed by cooking facilities of all four American military services) does not include noodles, comes with instructions to serve the dish over steamed rice, and can serve 100 persons per batch.

 Australian cuisine

 Outside of Asian communities, many Australians appear to confuse chow mein with chop suey.
-The most common Australian version contains mince beef (called ground beef in North America) and curry powder and sometimes served over rice instead of fried noodles.
+The most common Australian version contains minced beef (called ground beef in North America) and curry powder and sometimes served over rice instead of fried noodles.
 This version has been promoted by the Australian Institute of Sport, on ABC radio, and a popular Australian women's magazine since the mid-1960s and during the 21st century.

+A chicken chow mein recipe that was published in a major Melbourne newspaper in 1963 had a recipe list that included a can of condensed cream of mushroom soup, a can of pineapple pieces, and cooked noodles or macaroni that were combined and baked in an oven.

 Canadian Chinese cuisine

 Canadian westernized Chinese restaurants may offer up to three different types of chow mein, none of which is identical to either of the two types of American chow mein.
 Cantonese style chow mein contains deep-fried crunchy golden egg noodles, green peppers, pea pods, bok choy, bamboo shoots, water chestnuts, shrimp, Chinese roast pork (char siu), chicken, and beef, and is served in a thick sauce.
-Plain chow mein is similar to other Western chow meins but contains far more mung bean sprouts; some regional recipes may substitute bean sprouts for noodles completely.
+Plain chow mein is similar to other Western chow meins, but contains far more mung bean sprouts; some regional recipes may substitute bean sprouts for noodles completely.
 The Japanese Canadian community also have their own version of chow mein that might include dried seaweed and pickle ginger and could be served in a bun.

-In Newfoundland, their chow mein does not contain any noodles.
+In Newfoundland, their version of chow mein does not contain any noodles.
 In place of noodles, cabbage cut in such a way to resemble noodles are used as a substitute.
-Although no one knows the reason why this change had occurred, it is believed that the island remoteness in the North Atlantic during its history as an independent self-governing British dominion contributed to the lack of availability of the necessary ingredients from the rest of North America or from Europe.
+Although no one knows the reason why this change had occurred, it is believed that the island's remoteness in the North Atlantic during its history as an independent self-governing British dominion contributed to the lack of availability of the necessary ingredients from the rest of North America or from Europe.